-Jane Oriel casts a critical eye over a National Dance Company Wales production at Sherman Cymru – Folk.
+Jane Oriel casts a critical eye over Folk, a National Dance Company Wales production at Sherman Cymru created by Caroline Finn.

 Entering a fresh era for the company, Folk is the first production created by NDCW’s new Artistic Director, Caroline Finn.
 Exploring social dynamics, and for Finn, those of her new corps of dancers, interplay and response, cooperation and individuality are the key concepts employed for people-watching leading to the old phrase “there’s nowt so queer as folk”.